laurentj/slimerjs/README.md

 # Launching SlimerJS

-Open a terminal and go to the bin directory of SlimerJS.
+Open a terminal and go to the bin/ directory of SlimerJS.
 Then launch:

 ```
-    slimerjs myscript.js
+    ./slimerjs myscript.js
 ```

 The given script myscripts.js is then executed in a window.
 If your script is